fakela/documentation/get-started/what-is-mindee.md

 ## What Mindee offers

 1. **Key information extraction**: This refers to extracting a set of specific information from documents.
-The purpose is to specify a set of fields that you wish to extract from documents so that you may automate a process based on this data whenever a new document is created or updated.
+This is done by specifying the set of fields that you wish to extract from documents so that you may automate a process based on this data whenever a new document is created or updated.
 [block:image]
 {
   "images": [